streamr-dev/data-integration-hackathon/README.md

 ### 5. You are ready to hack!

-## TODO: End here
+## End here
-- Customize your `package.json`
+- Customize `package.json` if needed
 - Make sure `npm start` runs your script
-- Make sure all dependencies are present in `package.json`
+- Make sure all dependencies are present in `package.json` (You can test this by removing *node_modules*, doing `npm install` and then making sure `npm start` starts without errors)
-- Make sure you have configured the fields of your streams in Streamr.com.
+- Make sure you have configured the fields of your streams in Streamr.com (use autodetect for convenience).
-- Pushing to EC2 with Mikhael
+- Push to EC2 with Mikhael

 ## Help